cxw620/rust-polyglot/src/async.md

 and then dropped at some point.

-The effect from the point of view of an `async { }` is that the code simply stops running in the middle, effectively-unpredictably, discarding all of the local state.
+The effect from the point of view of an `async { }` is that the code simply stops running at some `.await`, effectively-unpredictably, discarding all of the local state.